karashiiro/blowfish-tables/README.md

 Uses [OpenMP](https://www.openmp.org/).

 ## Installation
-Include `blowfish-tables.h` in a source file and pass the compiler options `-lm -fopenmp` on build, or `/openmp` with MSVC.
+Include `blowfish-tables.h` in a source file and pass the compiler options `-fopenmp` on build, or `/openmp` with MSVC.

 ## Usage
 ```c